Kadievka-Salcedo-Imatia/imatia-audit-evidences-maker/README.md

 >   npm run start:dev

-Open http://localhost:3000 and take a look around.
+Open http://localhost:3000/docs and take a look around the Swagger UI.

 ## Steps for read and write access (recommended)